RosettaHS/OrionAPI/README.md

 ### This toolkit is in development and currently does not work!

 ## What is the OrionAPI?
-The OrionAPI is a bundle of different frameworks used for creating Applications native to the Orion Operating System.
+The OrionAPI is a bundle of different frameworks used for creating Applications native to the Orion Operating System, handling basic Orion-Native Application management for its sub-libraries.

 OrionAPI contains the following frameworks: